 Rising public awareness about symptoms of heart attack in men and women and several lifestyle changes have eventually contributed to a considerable reduction in the occurrence of heart attacks in the last four decades.
+Right now it is very important to know and understand what is a heart attack.
 Today, the best treatment for someone encountering a heart attack is a prompt identification of the diagnosis and transport to a hospital that can perform prompt catheterisation and PTCA or stenting within the first 90 minutes of the cardiac incidence.

 Nearly one million Americans suffer from a heart attack each year.
 Out of these four hundred thousand of them die.
 There are an estimated 45 million patients of coronary artery (heart) disease in India.
 Statistics reveal that in India by 2020, heart diseases will account for one-third of all deaths.